-Halloween usually results in a big, scary pile of waste.
-Follow these tips and rules for proper waste disposal in the Sioux Falls area.
+Halloween usually results in big, scary piles of waste.
+Follow these tips and rules for proper waste disposal in the Sioux Falls area:

 1. Candy Wrappers are Not Recyclable: Sadly, plastic and foil candy wrappers are NOT recyclable.
 When purchasing candy to hand out to trick-or-treaters, look for cardboard options instead and go for bulk to avoid excess packaging.

 2. Make a Costume, Swap, or Buy Used: Swap your old costume with a friend or reuse one from a thrift store or your closet.
 Fabric is not allowed in the Sioux Falls recycling bin, but it is reusable!
 Make sure to donate any old costumes to your local thrift stores so they can be reused.

 3. Carve & Eat your Pumpkin (Skip the paint): After you carve the pumpkin, roast the seeds and use the insides to make a pie or soup, then compost the rest at the City of Sioux Falls drop off sites.
 Reducing the organic materials (like food waste) in the landfill directly reduces the production of methane gas.
 Make sure to skip the paint though, many paints contain chemicals that cannot be composted.
 Pumpkins are not allowed in the recycling bin.